 Common Sense Reviewer

-Powerful digital audio workstation is accessible on any web browser.
-Online collaboration means students can easily share in-process and finished songs.
+Powerful digital audio workstation is accessible via any web browser.
+Online collaboration means students can easily share in-progress and finished songs.

-A rich, multi-track workstation with instruments, samples, sound effects that'll unlock possibilities for students.
+The rich, multitrack workstation with instruments, samples, and sound effects will unlock possibilities for students.

-Multiple video tutorials and FAQ support page facilitate use of this tool to it’s fullest potential.
-Can’t find an answer?
+Multiple video tutorials and a FAQ support page facilitate use of this tool to its fullest potential.
+Can't find an answer?
 Submit it on the support page.

-Music teachers can use it to create assignments for students to work on in and out of the classroom.
-Teachers can offer feedback and support through chat or video calls, and can a assign projects through a link shared with students or via Google Classroom integration.
-When students open up the project assignment, a copy of the project is created for each student, and includes the teacher.
+Music teachers can use this app to create assignments for students to do in and out of the classroom.
+Teachers can offer feedback and support through chat or video calls and can assign projects through a link shared with students or via Google Classroom integration.
+When students open up the project assignment, a copy of the project is created for each student and includes the teacher.
 This allows for in-progress review and feedback.
 Teachers can utilize the collaboration feature to connect with their PLNs and can also have students work with other classes across the world.
 Not a music teacher?
-Utilize the plethora of video tutorials and answers on the support page to teach yourself and your students how to use it to record spoken word poetry or podcasts.Read More Read Less
+Utilize the plethora of video tutorials and answers on the support page to teach yourself and your students how to use it to record spoken-word poetry or podcasts.Read More Read Less

 Getting started does require an internet connection.
 Sign-up is integrated with Office 365, Google, Facebook, or email.
-The free version, called Basic, includes 5 projects, 750 loops, and 151 instruments and sounds.
-EDU accounts are priced based on the number of students ($249/year for 50 students), and includes a teacher admin screen which allows management of groups (classes), students, and assignments.
-Students either login with the Google accounts or create accounts with email.
-The EDU account also promises a walled garden environment for students.Read More Read Less
+The free version, called Basic, includes five projects, 750 loops, and 151 instruments and sounds.
+EDU accounts are priced based on the number of students ($249/year for 50 students), and includes a teacher admin screen, which allows management of groups (classes), students, and assignments.
+Students either log in with the Google accounts or create accounts with email.
+The EDU account also promises a walled-garden environment for students.Read More Read Less

-Soundtrap’s relatively simple interface and integrated video tutorials allow students to quickly get started creating and sharing their musical creations.
-Students can learn how to record instruments, vocals, and mix loops to create original compositions.
-There's no need for new technology since it is accessible on any device that has internet access, and via either a web browser or mobile app.
+Soundtrap's relatively simple interface and integrated video tutorials allow students to quickly get started creating and sharing their musical creations.
+Students can learn how to record instruments and vocals and mix loops to create original compositions.
+There's no need for new technology, since it's accessible on any device that has internet access and via either a web browser or mobile app.

-While it's prohibitively expensive for casual use, Soundtrap EDU offers some crucial features that make Soundtrap an easier choice for teachers looking to make extensive use of the tool with their students.
+While it's prohibitively expensive for casual use, Soundtrap EDU offers some crucial features that make it an easier choice for teachers looking to make extensive use of the tool with their students.
 This includes crucial features for providing feedback, more storage, and a private and controlled environment for students.
-This last piece is especially important as Soundtrap's social sign-on has some issues including default sharing of public content to social accounts, harvesting friends lists, and marketing using profile information.
-The EDU version helps with these concerns, but the the terms are a bit too unclear to feel fully confident.
+This last piece is especially important, as Soundtrap's social sign-on has some issues including default sharing of public content to social accounts, harvesting friends lists, and marketing using profile information.
+The EDU version helps with these concerns, but the terms are a bit too unclear.Read More Read Less